hyperledger-archives/indy-client/getting-started.md

     accept invitation from "Faber College"
 ```

-This causes the client to parse and validate the file.
+This causes the client to parse and validate the file in addition to displaying more reader friendly text.
 Alice would now like to know what’s entailed in accepting the invitation.
 She types:

 ```
 ALICE> show link Faber
 ```

-Unlike the show command for files, this one asks Sovrin to show a link.
+Unlike the 'show' command for files, this one asks Sovrin to show a link.
 More details are exposed:

 ```
 Expanding Faber to "Faber College"